-As with the Foster + Partner’s designed ME Hotel, I found the interior design very masculine.
+I found the interior design very masculine.
 Everywhere you look, you see lots of sleek straight lines with minimal ornamentation.

 The Swiss Re Tower uses eco-friendly principles to minimise its impact on the environment.
 For example, the use of clever air shafts allow the building to use passive solar heating in the winter.
 I appreciate that the Swiss Re building is not very tall.
 Although striking and hard to miss, the Gherkin does not dominate the skyline by towering over all the buildings near it.

 The Gherkin is an office building with the top three floors used as a private club.
 The building is located in the City of London Corporation (the financial heart of the City of London which is also known as the Square Mile).
 Confusing, right?
 As with many things in Britain, the names originated from historical context.
 For example, the City of London Corporation has its own Lord Mayor (different from the Mayor of London).
 Just go with it.

 The Gherkin is not open to the general public except in certain circumstances.
 For example, Searcy’s at The Gherkin restaurant and bar occasionally opens its doors to non-members.
 You can also get a free peak inside the Gherkin during the annual Open House Weekend held in London every September.